Travel itineraries, hiking, kayaking and sailing in Italy and around the world

 with profusion.
 We started the day after by admiring the

-Then we visited the natural wonders near Myvatn lake, that left us with the mouth agape (a very bad idea
+Then we visited the natural wonders near Myvatn lake, that left us with the mouth agape.
+There were

 grey volcano, some yellow ground, green grass, black rocks, blue

-lakes and white sky with a rainbow now and then.
+lakes and white sky with a rainbow.
 There were oval

 We walked up the volcano, then between the lakes, until we

 reached a small wood (which is very rare in Iceland; in fact,